IEA: Inner Ensemble Average within a convolutional neural network: Experiments and Analysis

-The MNIST dataset is one of the earliest datasets used in computer vision and deep learning for evaluating different models performance.
-The MNIST dataset contains 60,000 training set examples and a test set of 10,000 examples of hand written digits.
+The MNIST dataset is one of the earliest datasets in computer vision and machine learning.
+The MNIST dataset contains 60,000 training set examples and a test set of 10,000 examples of handwritten digits.
 The rotated-MNIST dataset contains 62000 randomly rotated handwritten digits.
 The rotated-MNIST dataset is split into a training and test sets of size 50000 and 12000 respectively.

-Several models were trained on both datasets.
-We varied the number of layers in which we control how deep these models are.
-Each model contains several layers.
-Each layer is composed of a convolution layer batch normalized \cite{DBLP:journals/corr/IoffeS15} and followed by a rectified linear unit (ReLU) \cite{hahnloser2000digital} activation function.
-Then a max pool layer is stacked.
-After stacking the desired number of layers an average pool layer is used before the connection to a classification head.
-The models were trained using stochastic gradient descent (SGD) \cite{bottou2010large} optimization algorithm with a momentum \cite{polyak1964some} set to 0.9 and weight decay \cite{krogh1992simple} set to 5e-4.
+We assembled several vanilla CNN models and trained on both datasets.
+Each model contains one to three layers.
+We define a convolutional layer as composition of a weight matrix that applies a 2D convolution over an input signal, the following batch normalization layer and rectified linear unit (ReLU) activation function \citep{hahnloser2000digital}.
+Then a max-pooling layer is stacked after each convolutional layer.
+Finally, an average-pooling layer is connected before plugging into a classification head.
+We then expand these small CNN models by replicating any convolutional layers by three and adding an average pooling layer, making it an IEA with $m=3$.
+Accordingly, we use $m=1$ to represent regular convolutional layers.
+Therefore, we have six different models to test on MNIST/rotated-MNIST datasets.

+The models were trained using stochastic gradient descent (SGD) \citep{bottou2010large} optimization algorithm with a momentum \citep{polyak1964some} set to 0.9 and weight decay \citep{krogh1992simple} set to 5e-4.
 The initial learning rate is 0.1 and it was divided by 10 for every 100 training epochs.
 The total number of training epochs is 350.
 The training datasets were not augmented, and the same initialization settings were kept the same between the models.

-Table ~\ref{MNISTDifferent-table} describes the results on the MNIST test dataset.
-The usage of IEA of CNLs leads to an increase in performance over CNL only models.
-It can be seen in the case of one-layer deep model that the error rate of the model is decreased by 0.18\%.
-By going deeper with one more layer, the mean error rate improved by 0.76\% with just two IEA of CNLs.
+Table~\ref{MNISTDifferent-table} describes the results on the MNIST test dataset.
+The usage of IEA of convolutional layers leads to an increase in performance over convolutional-layer-only models.
+It can be seen that the error rate of the one-layer model decreased by 0.18\%.
+By going deeper with one more layer, the mean error rate improved by 0.76\% with just two IEA layers.
 We achieve a mean error rate of 0.45\% on the MNIST dataset by just using three layers deep model.
-Table \ref{MNISTEnsemDifferent-table} shows the average ensemble of three IEA of CNLs model performance versus an ensemble of three CNL only models.
-In the case of one-layer deep model, both ensemble of IEA of CNLs and CNL only model show the same performance.
-The ensemble of IEA models shows a better performance than the ensemble of CNL only based model when two or three layers are used.